Paralegal

 You'll need to have:

-- the ability to manage multiple tasks or caseloads
+- the ability to manage multiple tasks and caseloads

-- legal research skills and the desire to develop your understanding of the law
+- legal research skills and a willingness to develop your understanding of case law, legislation and legal procedures

 - time management skills and the ability to work well under pressure and to tight deadlines

-- professionalism when working with colleagues, senior partners, experts and clients
+- professionalism and discretion when dealing with confidential legal matters, colleagues and clients

 Work experience

-The legal sector is very competitive, so it's essential to demonstrate your motivation for working in law.
-Attend law firm or organisation 'insight' events or open days, and consider court marshalling or attending court hearings as a member of the public to develop your understanding.
-You can also become a member of the Institute of Paralegals (IoP) to demonstrate your interest and keep you up to date with the profession.
+You can also attend law firm or organisation 'insight' events or open days and consider court marshalling or attending court hearings as a member of the public to demonstrate your interest in the profession.

 Advertisement